RALC88/riscv-vectorized-benchmark-suite/README.md

 Vectorized Bencmark Suite for rvv-1.0.
 Click [here](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-1.0).

 If you use this software or a modified version of it for your research, please cite the paper:
-Cristóbal Ramirez, César Hernandez, Oscar Palomar, Osman Unsal, Marco Ramírez, and Adrián Cristal.
+Cristóbal Ramírez, César Hernandez, Oscar Palomar, Osman Unsal, Marco Ramírez, and Adrián Cristal.
 2020.
 A RISC-V Simulator and Benchmark Suite for Designing and Evaluating Vector Architectures.
 ACM Trans.
 Archit.
 Code Optim.
 17, 4, Article 38 (October 2020), 29 pages. https://doi.org/10.1145/3422667

 ## Vectorized apps